 The Caribbean is a solo girl’s paradise.
 Known for white sandy beaches, steel drums, and plenty of rum, they are the perfect region of the world for some relaxation.
 But, with so many islands how do you choose the right region of the Caribbean for you?
-Having spent three months solo in the Caribbean, here is my guide to the Caribbean.
+Having spent three months solo in the Caribbean, here is my guide to the best Caribbean islands for solos.

 Montserrat, Martinique, The Cayman Islands, St Barts, St Lucia, Bonaire and British Virgin Islands are some of the safest islands in the Caribbean.
 Head to one of these for a chic boutique hotel with a view or to meet others try Puerto Rico, Barbados and Aruba, known for their nightlife, where you are guaranteed to meet others.

-Cayman Islands – Three islands known for their coral reefs and diving.
-Grand Cayman is the largest and is popular with scuba divers or visit Cayman Brac for wildlife such as iguanas and seabirds.
+Cayman Islands – These three islands are known for their coral reefs and diving.
+Grand Cayman is the largest and is popular with scuba divers or visit Cayman Brac for wildlife such as iguanas and seabirds. * Discover things to do in the Cayman Islands

-Jamaica – The island of coffee, reefs, and waterfalls.
-Enjoy the outdoors and hiking here whilst exploring Seven Mile Beach and Dunn’s River Falls.
+Jamaica – Jamaica is an island of coffee, reefs, and waterfalls.
+Enjoy the outdoors and hiking here whilst exploring Seven Mile Beach and Dunn’s River Falls. * Discover things to do in Jamaica

 Cuba – Put on your dancing shoes on for salsa, rum and culture.
 This country in the Caribbean is like no other, with American classic cars, horse and carts, cowboys smoking Cuban cigars and endless dancing.
 Visit the towns of Trinidad for colourful houses and locals, Holguin for turquoise waters and white-powder beaches, and Havana for a derelict-chic old town.